Stash App Review 2021: Fractional Share Investing

 That’s where Stash comes in.
 They want to make investing approachable and cater to first-time investors looking to enter the world of investing without needing a lot of capital.

 Learn how their app works and how you can start in our review of Stash below.

 - How does Stash work?

 Stash is an investing app that has a simple, yet bold mission: "make investing easy and affordable for everyone."

 Founded in 2015 by Wall Street investors Brandon Krieg and Ed Robinson who wanted to help everyone invest, regardless of income, the company now has more than 5 million customers who invest in thousands of stocks and ETFs (exchange-traded fund) with $1 or less.

 How does Stash work?

 The app touts its philosophy called The Stash Way.
-This provides a beginner-friendly way of understanding investing and how and why it is a long-term endeavor.
-As such, investing even little matters because Stash sees its investments growing an average of 5% each year.
-Using automated tools to set a schedule, round-up, and Smart Stash means all of those "littles" add up.
+This provides a beginner-friendly approach to investing and underscores its importance as a long-term endeavor.
+As such, investing even little amounts of money can matter because Stash sees its investments growing an average of 5% each year.

-Plus, Stash truly diversifies your investment so you aren't putting all of your funds in one place.
+Plus, Stash diversifies your investments so you aren't putting all of your funds in one place.